Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 On my carburetor, I had a flat washer on the screw holding the number plate and spring washers on the other 2 screws.
 I do not know if it was like that originally or if it had been modified.

-Fit cover on bowl
+Fit cover on float chamber

 Tighten cover screws

-Fit cover on bowl
+Fit cover on float chamber

 Op 26

-Tighten jet adjustment nut
+Tighten jet adjusting nut

-Tighten jet adjustment nut
+Tighten jet adjusting nut

-Tighten jet adjustment nut
+Tighten jet adjusting nut

 Op 27